 Or maybe my imagination was just running away with itself again.

 “Maybe later,” My friend said with a wink.

 (For more stories about bizarre encounters with drug dealers check out: The Gentlemen Drug Dealer)

 “It was a weed plantation.”

 It was not the usual kind of text message I expected to receive from my girlfriend during an average working day but it certainly explained the small collection of police and security vans I had seen parked outside our apartment building that morning.

-“They broke the door down early in the morning and found over 500 cannabis plants all set up with heat lamps.”
-She informed me upon my return home later, relaying information from a neighbor.
+“They broke the door down early in the morning and found over 500 cannabis plants all set up with heat lamps,” she informed me upon my return home later, relaying information from a neighbour.

 It also explained the loud banging that had woke me up at five in the morning.
 It had not been an insomniac handyman doing some early renovation.
 It had been the police forcefully entering one of the apartments in our building as they carried out a drug bust.